ale627/ale627.github.io/trading.md

 When managing a single position, you set a stop loss.
 This is the max amount you can lose.  **How much are you really OK with losing?**

-Trades that have a high probability of working have a low payout, and trades that have a low probability of working have a high payout.
-There's no way around this.

 You will not win every time.
 So you need to have a "bad plan" or a way to manage your position if it goes against you.